-Equipment costing less than £2,000 per individual item is recognised as expenditure in the period of acquisition.
+Equipment costing less than £2,000 is recognised as expenditure in the period of acquisition.
 All other equipment is capitalised at cost.

 Capitalised equipment is depreciated on a straight-line basis over its remaining useful economic life as follows:

 - Technical equipment 10-20 years

 - Computer equipment 3-5 years

 - Furniture, fixtures and fittings 3-5 years